 Equipment

-Whether you are going out for an hour or a full day, it is important to bring clothing and equipment that are suitable for hiking in the Laurentians.
+Whether you are going out for an hour or a full day, it is important to bring clothing and equipment that are suitable for hiking.
 Please consider:

 - Checking the weather before leaving;